 The good news is that Adwords will give you a list of negative keywords you can start with.
 You can then refine them as you notice which keywords are converting or underperforming.
 You might also start seeing traffic coming from unrelated keywords and remove those you feel are muddying the waters.

 Not Using Location Targeting

 This one is as common as it is perplexing.
+Google Ads management has to include location targeting.
 Setting geographical location takes so little time, and yet, so many still decide to take a one-size-fits-all approach.

 Let’s say that you have a brand with a wide variety of products.
 If you sell both winter and summer wear and ship internationally, there’s no need to target areas that don’t experience winter weather during wintertime.
 What you’ll get is a lot of people bouncing in and out of your website, which will end up affecting you in so many ways.
 The worst thing is that this may be the only thing you did wrong in the whole equation.